awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 AWS provides Amazon Linux 2 and the Amazon Linux AMI\.
 If you are migrating from another Linux distribution to Amazon Linux, we recommend that you migrate to Amazon Linux 2\.

-The last version of the Amazon Linux AMI, 2018\.03, reaches the end of standard support on December 31, 2020\.
+The last version of the Amazon Linux AMI, 2018\.03, ended standard support on December 31, 2020\.
 For more information, see the following blog post: [Amazon Linux AMI end of life](http://aws.amazon.com/blogs/aws/update-on-amazon-linux-ami-end-of-life/)\.
 If you are currently using the Amazon Linux AMI, we recommend that you migrate to Amazon Linux 2\.
 To migrate to Amazon Linux 2, launch an instance or create a virtual machine using the current Amazon Linux 2 image\.
 Install your applications, plus any required packages\.
 Test your application, and make any changes required for it to run on Amazon Linux 2\.

 For more information, see [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) and [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/)\.
 For Amazon Linux Docker container images, see [amazonlinux](https://hub.docker.com/_/amazonlinux/) on Docker Hub\.

 ## Connect to an Amazon Linux instance<a name="connect-to-amazon-linux-limits"></a>

-Amazon Linux does not allow remote root SSH by default\.
+Amazon Linux does not allow remote root secure shell \(SSH\) by default\.
 Also, password authentication is disabled to prevent brute\-force password attacks\.
 To enable SSH logins to an Amazon Linux instance, you must provide your key pair to the instance at launch\.
 You must also set the security group used to launch your instance to allow SSH access\.
 By default, the only account that can log in remotely using SSH is ec2\-user; this account also has sudo privileges\.
 If you enable remote root login, be aware that it is less secure than relying on key pairs and a secondary user\.

 ## Identify Amazon Linux images<a name="amazon-linux-image-id"></a>

 Each image contains a unique `/etc/image-id` file that identifies it\.
 This file contains the following information about the image:
-+ `image_name`, `image_version`, `image_arch` — Values from the build recipe that Amazon used to construct the image\.
++ `image_name`, `image_version`, `image_arch` – Values from the build recipe that Amazon used to construct the image\.
-+ `image_stamp` — A unique, random hex value generated during image creation\.
++ `image_stamp` – A unique, random hex value generated during image creation\.
-+ `image_date` — The UTC time of image creation, in *YYYYMMDDhhmmss* format
++ `image_date` – The UTC time of image creation, in *YYYYMMDDhhmmss* format
-+ `recipe_name`, `recipe_id` — The name and ID of the build recipe Amazon used to construct the image\.
++ `recipe_name`, `recipe_id` – The name and ID of the build recipe Amazon used to construct the image\.

 Amazon Linux contains an `/etc/system-release` file that specifies the current release that is installed\.
-This file is updated using yum and is part of the `system-release` RPM\.
+This file is updated using yum and is part of the `system-release` RPM Package Manager \(RPM\)\.

-Amazon Linux also contains a machine\-readable version of `/etc/system-release` that follows the CPE specification; see `/etc/system-release-cpe`\.
+Amazon Linux also contains a machine\-readable version of `/etc/system-release` that follows the Common Platform Enumeration \(CPE\) specification; see `/etc/system-release-cpe`\.

 ### Amazon Linux 2<a name="image-id-amazon-linux-2"></a>